nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Deletes the contact at the specified `INDEX`.

-* The index refers to the index number shown in the displayed student list.
+* `INDEX` refers to the index number shown in the list panel.

 </div>
 Example: <br>